MCP Tools Reference

 Learning & Knowledge

 The knowledge layer is what makes TRW compound.
-These tools capture discoveries, search prior learnings, and promote high-impact knowledge into your project's permanent instructions.
+These tools capture discoveries, search prior learnings, and promote high-impact knowledge into your project's permanent instruction surfaces.
 Session 50 surfaces the gotcha that session 3 discovered.

 | Tool | What it does | When to use |